c0d3runn3r/synchro/README.md

 <img src="mascot.jpg" width="200" alt="Synchro Mascot" style="float: left; margin-right: 15px; margin-bottom: 10px;">
 Welcome to Synchro, a zero dependency NodeJS library designed to synchronize sets of objects across different locations using message passing, checksums, and just a pinch of magic.

-Synchro provides two classes: `SynchroItem`, which can be used on it's own to observe property changes, and `SynchroSet` to synchronize sets of items by passing messages.
+Synchro provides `SynchroItem`, which can be used on its own to observe property changes, and `SynchroSet` to synchronize sets of items by passing messages. `Pulsar` coalesces updates into low bandwith bundles and sends them at specified intervals, also functioning as a sort of ping so you can know if your client and server are connected.  `DatastoreServer` will automatically wire everything up to run over Pulsars using a datastore (like [Entangld](https://www.npmjs.com/package/entangld)).

 ## Example using ad-hoc properties